zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 hard-working people.
 "Fortitude and strength enough", the unconscious person has, fully has, arrives, fully reached, full, fully sufficient, with fortitude, strength, vitality, effort (brave), Hui."
-For those who work hard, fortitude and strength, should be alone like a rhino horn.
+For those who work hard, fortitude and strength, should be alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "In order to obtain the best interests of vitality has been initiated, those who do not retract their hearts, do not slacken,

-KinHard-working, fortitude and strength should be alone like a rhino horn."
+KinHard-working, fortitude and strength should be alone like a rhinoceros horn."

 155. those who sit alone, do not ignore Zen, often follow the law in law,

-Patients who have been explored on all, should be like rhino horns on their own.
+Patients who have been explored on all, should be like rhinoceros horns on their own.

 "Sit alone, do not ignore the Zen": "The unconscious person is happy to sit alone, loving alone, the inner end of the practice, does not disregard the Zen,